tafia/calamine/README.md

 ## Unsupported

-Many (most) part of the specifications are not implemented, the focus has been put on reading cell **values** and **vba** code.
+Many (most) parts of the specifications are not implemented, the focus has been put on reading cell **values** and **vba** code.

 The main unsupported items are:

 - no support for writing excel files, this is a read-only library
-- no support for reading extra contents, such as formatting, excel parameter, encrypted components etc ...
+- no support for reading extra content, such as formatting, excel parameter, encrypted components etc ...
 - no support for reading VB for opendocuments

 ## Credits

 Thanks to [xlsx-js](https://github.com/SheetJS/js-xlsx) developers!
-This library is by far the simplest open source implementation I could find and helps making sense out of official documentation.
+This library is by far the simplest open source implementation I could find and helps making sense out of the official documentation.

 Thanks also to all the contributors!